Hypergonadotropic hypogonadism: Estrogen Replacement

 In females with HH, estrogen therapy is done initially for breast development and pubertal induction.
-Pubertal induction should start no later than the age of 12 to maximize height growth and for benefits to outweigh adverse effects.
-Estrogen therapy, commonly using ethinylestradiol, should start at low doses and are gradually increased according to the body responses.
+Pubertal induction should start no later than the age of 12 to maximize height growth and for the benefits to outweigh adverse effects.
+Estrogen therapy, commonly using ethinylestradiol, should start at low doses and be gradually increased according to the body's response.
 Most of the studies regarding estrogen therapy have focused on girls with Turner Syndrome.
 There are many formulations for estrogen therapy that include oral estradiol, oral conjugated estrogen, transdermal estrogen patches, and estrogen gel.
-The therapy is individualized and is initiated based on many factors including age, bone age, absolute height, and psychosocial issues.
+The therapy is individualized and is initiated based on many factors, including age, bone age, absolute height, and psychosocial issues.
 Progesterone therapy for a week per month in addition to estrogen allows for adequate uterine and breast development.
-Routine follow-ups for during and after pubertal inductions can include checkups for height, weight, body-mass index (BMI), and blood pressure three times a year and FSH/LH measurements every year.
+Routine follow-ups during and after pubertal inductions can include checkups for height, weight, body-mass index (BMI), and blood pressure three times a year and FSH/LH measurements every year.

 Testosterone Replacement

 In males with HH, most of the studies have focused on Klinefelter's syndrome and constitutional delay of growth and puberty (CDGP).
-The therapy is initiated as 15 to 25% of that of adults doses, then it gradually increased over 4 to 6 months.
+The therapy is initiated at 15 to 25% of the adult dose, then it is gradually increased over 4 to 6 months.
 50 to 100mg of testosterone ester is given intramuscularly every 2 to 4 weeks.
 Therapy is lifelong in boys who have permanent hypogonadism.
 Neonatal testosterone therapy can be given to infants with HH.
 However, for children, testosterone should be avoided due to the possible adverse effects of rapid bone aging and growth acceleration.
-There are various formulation of testosterone including oral, intramuscular, and transdermal such as patches and gels.
+There are various formulations of testosterone, including oral, intramuscular, and transdermal, such as patches and gels.
 Testosterone therapy should be avoided in individuals with breast and/or prostate cancer.